Have you ever seen a possum in real life?

 So when we were starting to learn about animal sleeping habits, I wanted to find a way to make a simple, hands-on activity they’d love to do.

-Read on to see how to get your copy of this Nocturnal and Diurnal Animals printable activity!
-And, for more fun with science, don’t miss our All About the Solar System unit!
+Read on to see how to get your copy of this Nocturnal and Diurnal Animals activity – available as a print or digital resource!

 - And 8 more!

-A full set of instructions is also provided.
+A set of unlabeled picture cards is also inside!